WHO WE ARE

 Raised in an evangelical home in western Nebraska, Erik’s faith took root early but deepened after a dark season as he began to encounter the ancient streams of the Church.
 That journey reshaped how he sees discipleship — not as performance, but as formation into wholeness in Christ.

 Erik has a degree in Psychology and several professional coaching certifications, but he didn’t start there, not that “there” is anywhere special.
 He doesn’t have a bunch of letters behind his name, isn’t an adjunct professor at a bunch of seminaries, doesn’t have a PHD in anything, and isn’t trying to get his PHD in anything.
-Erik spent a few years drug and alcohol dependent, addicted to porn, and even still struggles to get out of bed some days…like normal men.
+Erik spent a few years addicted and dependent on all the typical stuff, and even still struggles to get out of bed some days…like normal men.
 Today, he serves as the director of Travail, guiding real men toward an integrated life of faith, work, and spiritual maturity.